 Daniel E. Gorski.
 Mr. Gorski has severed as president and director of the Company since January 2007.
 From July 2004 to January 2006, Mr. Gorski was the co-founder and vice president of operations for High Plains Uranium Inc., a uranium exploration and development company that went public on the Toronto Stock Exchange in December 2005.
 Between June 1996 through May 2004, Mr. Gorski served as an officer and director of Metalline Mining Co., a publicly traded mining and development company with holdings in the Sierra Mojada Mining District, Coahuila, Mexico.
 From January 1992 to June 1996, Mr. Gorski was the exploration geologist under contract to USMX Inc. and worked exclusively in Latin America.
 Mr. Gorski earned a BS in 1960 from Sul Ross State College, in Alpine, Texas and an MA in 1970 from the University of Texas in Austin, Texas.
-Mr. Gorski has over thirty-five years of experience in the mining industry led the Board to conclude that Mr. Gorski should serve as a member of the Board of Directors.
+Mr. Gorski has over thirty-five years of experience in the mining industry.
+Mr. Gorski's extensive technical knowledge and experience in the mining industry led the Board to conclude that Mr. Gorski should serve as a member of the Board of Directors.